neptune-ai/docs/docs/learn-about-neptune/deployment.rst

 Using this configuration, you run your experiments wherever you want but send experiment logs to our servers on `neptune.ai`.
 This follows common SaaS platform practise.

-To get started, just register at neptune.ai/register and follow the onboarding instructions.
+To get started, just register at http://neptune.ai/register and follow the onboarding instructions.

 On-premises deployment
 ----------------------

-In this configuration, Neptune deploys applications on your infrastructure of your choice, including the backend, the frontend, and all your experiment data.
+In this configuration, we deploy application on your infrastructure of your choice, including the backend, the frontend, and all your experiment data.
 In this mode, data never leaves your organization.

-You can deploy Neptune on local servers or in any cloud (AWS, GCP, Azure).
+You can deploy Neptune on local servers or in any cloud (AWS, GCP, Azure, custom hardware).

 To get started, reach out by email to: contact@neptune.ai.